 - Keep it simple by breaking lengthy complex sentences into short phrases.

 The issue of polishing and refining is taken care of by the writing app if you are using one.
 When you are using a monologue writing app, you’ll have a set template and outline to follow that saves you from refining your work.

 A monologue is a speech (usually long) by a single character in a film, book, novel, or story.
 It can be used for varied purposes such as to share a character’s viewpoints or to explain something to the readers (or audience).

 Monologues originated from theatres where a character used to make a long speech to address the audience to share thoughts.
-But monologues aren’t limited to theatres only and are used widely in the literature of all types.
-One of the famous monologue examples is Polonius speech to his son in Hamlet by William Shakespeare:
+But monologues aren’t limited to theatres only and are used widely in the literature in plays of all types.
+One of the famous monologue examples is Polonius’s speech to his son in Hamlet by William Shakespeare:

 Here is another example of a monologue from Mark Antony in Julius Caesar:

 I come to bury Caesar, not to praise him.